UofG-Digital-Signal-Processing/Lab-01-FFT/Report_All.md

 ![Amplitude_vs_Frequency](./res/task_1_b.svg)

+<div style="page-break-after:always"></div>

 ## Task 2: Audio Analysis

 According to the topic description, the peaks of frequency of vowels, the range of frequency of consonants and the whole range of frequency of voice, including vowels and consonants, should be plotted in the figures of Task 1.

 First of all, For vowel detection, a reasonable method is formant.
 The muscles of the human vocal organs are softer and have greater damping, and will resonate more frequencies; the resonance vibrates the resonant cavity, and then the vocal tract will amplify some frequency components and attenuate other frequency components, resulting in For some resonant frequencies, the resonant frequencies that are amplified in frequency characteristics will peak one after another.

 Generally, these resonant frequencies are called resonant frequencies, and these peaks are called resonant peaks.
 Since the voiced sound is produced by the vibration of the vocal cords, the voiced sound is closely related to the formant, and it can be considered that the formant is the vowel.
 In most cases, the first two formants, $f_1$ and $f_2$, are sufficient to separate the different vowels.

 However, for consonants, the characteristics of formants are not significant, so it is not suitable to use such methods to calculate, but due to time constraints, other more suitable methods have not been adopted, and the range of frequency can only be roughly determined by the trend of the directly observed image.

 #### I. Mark the vowel frequencey peak in the spectrum of original audio